alexey-golovin-lumiktech/remoola-turbo-2/docs/FEATURES_CURRENT.md

 Infrastructure and testing:

 - Root `yarn test`, `yarn test:e2e`, and `yarn test:e2e:fast` are gated by `scripts/ensure-local-development.js`: they run only in local development and are blocked in CI and on Vercel to avoid accidental production/CI DB usage.
-- Root pre-commit checks build `@remoola/test-db`, run maintained unit tests, and `apps/api-v2` fast e2e after linting.
+- Root pre-commit checks staged formatting/lint/typecheck/test coverage.
+Pre-push runs affected-workspace lint and fast e2e checks, falling back to root lint plus `@remoola/api-v2` fast e2e for repo-wide tooling changes.
 - Local e2e/test DB flows rely on Testcontainers through `@remoola/test-db`, so Docker availability is an expected prerequisite.
 - Fintech safety and DB compliance are documented in `docs/FINANCIAL_SAFETY_AND_DB_COMPLIANCE.md`; schema design rules in `docs/postgresql-design-rules.md`.